After the Removal of Multiple Teeth

 If immediate dentures have been inserted, sore spots may develop.
-In most cases, your dentist will see you within 24-48 hours after surgery and make the necessary adjustments to relieve those sore spots.
+In most cases, your dentist will see you within 24-48 hours after surgery to make the necessary adjustments and relieve those sore spots.
 Failure to do so may result in severe denture sores, which may prolong the healing process.
+If you cannot see your dentist or the dentures cause significant discomfort, we recommend that you remove the denture and see your dentist or call our office as soon as possible.